 Webb telescope deployments complete as side mirrors rotate into place

-A pallet holding three of the James Webb Space Telescope's 18 hexagonal mirror segments rotated into position Saturday, filling out the observatory's 21.3-foot-wide primary mirror to wrap up the most complicated set of spacecraft deployments ever attempted.
+A pallet holding three of the James Webb Space Telescope's 18 hexagonal mirror segments rotated into position and locked in place Saturday, filling out the observatory's 21.3-foot-wide primary mirror to wrap up the most complicated set of spacecraft deployments ever attempted.

 Fourteen days after launch on Christmas Day and now 665,000 miles outbound from Earth, the right-side "wing" of Webb's iconic segmented mirror swung into place at 10:28 a.m.
 EST, prompting cheers and applause from elated scientists and engineers at the Space Telescope Science Institute in Baltimore.

+"We now have a fully deployed telescope," an engineer calmly reported to the team.

-Several hours will be needed to fully lock the pallet in place, but the final deployment marked the conclusion to the riskiest, most complex set of steps ever attempted to essentially unfold the largest, most powerful telescope ever launched.
+Several hours were needed to finish locking the pallet in place, work that was completed just before 2 p.m.
+The latching marked the conclusion of the riskiest, most complex set of steps ever attempted to essentially unfold the largest, most powerful telescope ever launched.

-"NASA's James Webb Space Telescope has fully unfolded!"
-NASA science chief Thomas Zurbuchen tweeted.
-"Congrats to the entire @NASAWebb team for an amazing week!
-Your hard work is a huge testament to what humanity can do when we come together for the betterment of all humankind!
-Go Webb!"
+Given the need to successfully unfurl Webb's fragile, tennis court-size sunshade, and the precision required for unfolding its optical components, radiators and other critical gear, "this has been arguably the most challenging deployment program ever done by NASA," said systems engineer Mike Menzel.

 At a cost of nearly $10 billion, Webb is the most expensive science spacecraft ever built and by far the most powerful space telescope, 100 times more sensitive than the 31-year-old Hubble, the observatory it will eventually replace.

-It's also one of the most complex, with success riding on the flawless operation of 178 release mechanisms that all had to work perfectly to carry out 50 major deployments to unfold the telescope after it was packed into the nose cone of a European Space Agency-supplied Ariane 5 rocket.
+It's also one of the most challenging to deploy, with success riding on the flawless operation of 178 release mechanisms that all had to work perfectly to carry out 50 major deployments to unfold the telescope after it was packed into the nose cone of a European Space Agency-supplied Ariane 5 rocket.

 Bound for an orbit around the sun a million miles from Earth, Webb already is far beyond the reach of any foreseeable astronaut repair crews.
 Its complex, multi-step metamorphosis, requiring all those non-redundant mechanisms to work exactly as planned, simply had to work.